Last Updated on December 23, 2025 by Jan Barley

 Home Improvement: RPM $7.00 – $36.00

-Did you know that simply painting your walls in neutral tones can increase your home’s value by 107%?
+Are you good with a hammer, or enjoy smashing down walls in your house?
+Tips don’t need to be mind-blosing either.
+For instance, did you know that simply painting your walls in neutral tones can increase your home’s value by 107%?
 That’s the kind of game-changing insight viewers love.
-Sharing tips like these could make your channel a go-to resource for anyone wanting to make innovative changes to their homes.

 The home improvement niche works because everyone is trying to save money but still have a beautiful home.
 So, viewers flock to these channels for practical, affordable tips.